gnamdng/gnamdng/README.md

 ## **Tools I use:**
 <img align="left" alt="Java" width="50px" style="padding-right:10 px;" src="https://raw.githubusercontent.com/tandpfun/skill-icons/65dea6c4eaca7da319e552c09f4cf5a9a8dab2c8/icons/Python-Dark.svg"/>

+## **What I am currently working on
+- 🔭 Deep Learning
+- 🌱 Data Visualization
+- ✨ New Tools & Softwares : Dataiku

+## **About my data portfolio**
+I made the choice of using only one repository for my data portfolio!
+Check its content : I worked on several projects outside the scope of my studies.

+Some examples :
+- ETL Pipeline in GCP using Data Fusion and Airflow
+- Neural Network for Churn
+- Some EDAs and Visualizations

 <!--
 **gnamdng/gnamdng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.